Youth and informal workers to access KShs.50 a day pension plan

-The Liaison Group, a financial services company has rolled-out a low-premium pension product targeting people who have been left out by traditional forms of pensions schemes.
+The Liaison Group, a financial services company has rolled-out a low-premium pension plan product targeting people who have been left out by traditional forms of pensions schemes.
 These are mainly the youth between the ages of 18 to 35, the unemployed, and those in the informal sectors of employment who are looking for a flexible way of saving for retirement.

 Dubbed Mafao Fund, it is a voluntary individual account savings plan that is open to all Kenyans to contribute regardless of income or age.

-The plan which targets the informal sector will help to encourage a savings culture among lower income earners.
+The pensions plan which targets the informal sector will help to encourage a savings culture among lower income earners.